 The Vollstedts sold the store in 1979 to travel and pursue other interests.
 Since 1995, Maryana has written Pacific Fresh, What's for Dinner?, The Big Book of Casseroles, The Big Book of Soups & Stews, The Big Book of Breakfast, The Big Book of Potluck, The Big Book of Easy Suppers, Meatloaf, and The Big Book of Chicken, all published by Chronicle Books.
-These books, with practical recipes and straightforward directions, appeal to the home cook and all have been best-sellers, selling over 500,000 copies.
+These books, with practical recipes and straightforward directions, appeal to the home cook and all have been best-sellers.

 Pacific Fresh ©1995